menu

 Living in Crownsville

 Crownsville is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
-With a population of 1,924 people and two constituent neighborhoods, Crownsville is the 198th largest community in Maryland.
+With a population of 1,924 people and two associated neighborhoods, Crownsville is the 198th largest community in Maryland.

 Crownsville home prices are not only among the most expensive in Maryland, but Crownsville real estate also consistently ranks among the most expensive in America.